thangchung/bff-auth/README.md

 - Used:
   - Cookies (Same site) and move the authentication to the trusted backend
   - Use a dedicated backend for SPA now and move the security to the trusted backend
   - Azure does not support introspection or the revocation endpoint so you cannot invalidate the tokens, or logout an Azure SPA fully.
-BBF removes this problem
+BFF removes this problem
 - Not used:
   - High load apps or cross domain with high load
   - In this case, please use tokens, but it has a risk of tokens to be robbed in the client-side